GuoqiangOu/algo/4-two-pointers.md

 and the question now becomes as below:

 Find the numbers of triplets where `1 <= a <= b <= c` and `a + b > c`

+Key note:
+we need to fix the longest edge which is c, so we can use two pointers in opposite direction.
+If we fix the shortest one which is a, we need to use two pointers in same direction.

 ```python
 class Solution: